Erio-Harrison/comp1110-ass2/admin/E-review-u7553225.md

 Board.reset()
 What are the best features of this code?
+- Code is to the point and straightforward.
+No uneeded loops or if else statements.
 Is the code well-documented?
 - The function's purpose and its parameters are well documented
 - Lack of documentation within the code to explain what it is doing